j20232/bnp/docs/source/modules/conversion.rst

     :param bpy.types.Object obj: object
     :param dtype: dtype
-    :param bool to_matrix: whether to convert a rotation vector to a transformation matrix
+    :param bool to_matrix: whether to convert a rotation vector to a translation matrix
     :param int frame: frame when you want to read (default: current frame)
     :return: `np.ndarray` (4, 4) if to_matrix else {(3) (euler angle) or (4) (quaternion or axis angle)}